gleneivey/pairmatic2/README.markdown

 The project is hosted on GitHub at:  https://github.com/gleneivey/pairmatic2

+With documentation located in the wiki there:  https://github.com/gleneivey/pairmatic2/wiki

 PairMatic is FLOSS (Free/Libre/Open-Source Software), licensed under the AGPLv3.
 See the file named COPYING distributed with PairMatic, or http://www.gnu.org/licenses/.